Non-locally modular regular types in classifiable theories: A brief historical background

-\begin{Example} {\em The language will consist of countably many sorts $U_n$ and a collection of relations $R^n_\eta$ for $\eta \in 2^{<\omega}$ for $n \in \boldmath N$.
-There will also be a function $+_n$ for each $n$.
-Between sorts $U_{n+1}$ and $U_n$ there will be a function $f_n$.
-The canonical model of our theory in this language is as follows: \begin{enumerate} \item $U_n$ will be interpreted as the product of $n + 1$ many copies of $2^\omega$; \item $R^n_\eta$ will hold of an $n + 1$-tuple $x_0,\ldots,x_n$ iff $\eta$ is an initial segment of $x_n$; \item $+_n$ is interpreted as coordinatewise addition modulo 2, and \item $f_n$ is the projection onto the first $n$ coordinates. \end{enumerate} The theory $T$ of this structure is classifiable; in fact, it is superstable and unidimensional but not $\omega$-stable.
+\begin{Example} {\em The language will consist of countably many sorts $\{U_n:n\ge 1\}$, a collection of unary relations $\{R^n_\eta:\eta \in 2^{<\omega},n\ge 1\}$, and on each sort $U_n$, there is a binary operation $+_n:U_n^2\rightarrow U_n$.
+The language also includes projection functions $f_n:U_{n+1}\rightarrow U_{n}$ for each $n\ge 1$.
+The canonical model of our theory in this language is as follows: \begin{enumerate} \item $U_n$ is interpreted as the product of $n$ copies of $2^\omega$; \item $+_n$ is interpreted as coordinate-wise addition modulo 2; \item If $b\in U_n$ codes the $n$-tuple $\nu_1\ldots,\nu_{n}$, then $R^n_\eta(b)$ holds iff $\eta$ is an initial segment of $\nu_n$, and \item $f_n$ is the projection onto the first $n$ coordinates. \end{enumerate} The theory $T$ of this structure is classifiable; in fact, it is superstable and unidimensional but not $\omega$-stable.
 Now suppose that $M$ is a model of $T$ and $N$ is an elementary weight one extension of $M$ - the type of thing that would happen with leaves on a classifying tree.
-The claim is that if $b \in N \setminus M$ is any finite tuple then $N$ is not constructible over $M$.
+The claim is that if $b \in N \setminus M$ is any finite tuple then $N$ is not constructible over $Mb$.
 To see this, suppose we have such a $b$.
-By presence of addition in all the sorts and the model $M$, we can assume that $b$ is a singleton in some sort $U_n$.
-But then if one considers the preimage of $b$ under $f_n$, one sees that this formula in the sort $U_{n+1}$ does not contain an isolated type - the predicates $R^n_\eta$ preclude this.
+By the presence of addition in all the sorts and the model $M$, we can assume that $b$ is a singleton in some sort $U_n$.
+But then, if one considers the preimage of $b$ under $f_{n}$, one sees that this formula in the sort $U_{n+1}$ does not contain an isolated type - the predicates $R^{n+1}_\eta$ preclude this.} \end{Example}

 This example is suggestive of the result we will prove in subsequent papers: if we don't restrict ourselves to finite tuples then of course $N$ is determined by making a coordinated choice of elements from each sort.

-In the example, all the regular types are locally modular (non trivial).
-It is not clear in advance that this is important but in this paper we will show that if $(M,b,N)$ is a leaf in a countable, classifiable theory and $tp(b/M)$ is {\em not} locally modular then $N$ is constructible over $Mb$.} \end{Example}
+In the example, all the regular types are locally modular (non-trivial).
+It is not clear in advance that this is important but in this paper we will show that if $(M,b,N)$ is a leaf in a countable, classifiable theory and $tp(b/M)$ is {\em not} locally modular, then $N$ is constructible over $Mb$.